Peloponnese: Archaic period

-In 776 BC, the first Olympic Games were held at Olympia, in the western Peloponnese, and this date is sometimes used to denote the beginning of the classical period of Greek antiquity.
+In 776 BC, the first Olympic Games were held at Olympia, in Elis in western Peloponnese, and this date is sometimes used to denote the beginning of the classical period of Greek antiquity.
 During classical antiquity, the Peloponnese was at the heart of the affairs of ancient Greece, possessed some of its most powerful city-states, and was the location of some of its bloodiest battles.